 2. The above sequential testing problem has been solved in \cite{PesShir2000}.
 The main approach is to derive an equivalent optimal stopping problem through a measure-change method.
 Let us summarize the key steps as follows.

-Write $\dbS$ by the set of all stopping time $X$ and $\cF_t^X$ by the natural filtration of $X$. {\it The likelihood ratio process } $L_t$, {\it the posteriori probability process} $\Pi_t$, and {\it the posteriori probability ratio process} $\varPsi_t$ can be written by
+Write $\dbS$ by the set of all stopping time $X$ and $\cF_t^X$ by the natural filtration of $X$. {\it The likelihood ratio process } $L_t$, {\it the posterior probability process} $\Pi_t$, and {\it the posterior probability ratio process} $\varPsi_t$ can be written by